Psalms For Life

 Resting in God’s embrace

-Many people today want it all: houses, cars, wealth, position, power, family, friends, fashion, freedom, and on and on.
+So many today want it all: wealth, position, power, houses, cars, family, friends, fashion, freedom, and on and on.
 Which only leaves them pulled every which way.
 True fulfillment comes in learning to let go.

 A song of ascents.
 A David psalm.